+Underpaying your employees, unintentionally or not, can have big consequences for your company.
 As they say, you get what you pay for.
 The decision to underpay your employees or pay less than the industry average is risky.
-Budget restraints and financial considerations always play into decisions about how you compensate your employees.
+As executive recruiters, we understand that budget restraints and financial considerations always play into decisions about how you compensate your employees.
 But is paying your employees less worth the risk?

 Toronto Technology Recruiters share 4 Unintended Consequences of Underpaying Your Employees